pydata/pydata-sphinx-theme/docs/user_guide/announcements.rst

         {
             "name": "stable",
-            "version": "9.9.9",
+            "version": "9.9",
             "url": "https://anything",
             "preferred": true
         }

-    If the active version compares less than the preferred version, the announcement will inform the user that they are viewing an older version of the documentation and provide a link to the preferred version.
+    No banner is shown when the preferred entry's ``version`` equals ``switcher['version_match']``, whatever the ``release`` string of the build is (so with the entry above, a ``9.9.1`` release built with ``version_match = "9.9"`` counts as the stable docs).
+Otherwise, if the active version compares less than the preferred version, the announcement will inform the user that they are viewing an older version of the documentation and provide a link to the preferred version.
 If the version compares greater than the preferred version (or if the version match contains the strings `"dev"`, `"rc"` or `"pre"`), the announcement will say they are viewing an unstable development version instead.

 Stick banners to the top of the viewport
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^